Dalibor Takáč

-Dalibor Takáč (born 11 October 1997) is a Slovak professional footballer who plays as a midfielder for Korona Kielce.
+Dalibor Takáč (born 11 October 1997) is a Slovak professional footballer who plays as a midfielder for II liga club Podbeskidzie Bielsko-Biała.

 Club career

 MFK Ružomberok

-In January 2017, he signed three and half year contract with Ružomberok.
+In January 2017, he signed a three-and-a-half-year contract with Ružomberok.
 Takáč made his Fortuna Liga debut for Ružomberok on 26 February 2017 against ŽP Šport Podbrezová.
 He played as a rotating player during his first season with Ružomberok.

 Takáč played an important role in Ružomberok's Europa League qualification journey in the following season.
-In the first qualification round against Vojvodina, he came on from the bench in the second leg, forced Nikola Kovačević to score an own goal, which levelled the aggregates, and assisted Ján Maslo with a free kick to help Ružomberok come back from a 1-2 first leg deficiency.
+In the first qualification round against Vojvodina, he came on from the bench in the second leg, forced Nikola Kovačević to score an own goal, which levelled the aggregates, and assisted Ján Maslo with a free kick to help Ružomberok come back from a 1–2 first leg deficiency.
 In the next round against Norwegian side Brann, he assisted Kristi Qose with a corner kick and created a penalty kick, which was converted by Dominik Kružliak.
-Ružomberok came back again to win 2-1 on aggregates.
+Ružomberok came back again to win 2–1 on aggregates.